Leanne Powell: Introduction and characterisation

-Gates was sixteen when she joined the cast of Brookside.
+Gates was sixteen when she joined the cast of Brookside, but Leanne was originally portrayed as a fifteen-year old school girl.
 Leanne was introduced into the series in 1992.
 She was a school friend of Katie Rogers (Diane Burke) who she became a bad influence on.

-Leanne uses Katie in an attempt to seduce her sister Sammy Rogers' (Rachael Lindsay) boyfriend, Owen Daniels (Danny McCall).
-Leanne continues to pester Owen.
-The storyline was created by Brookside's executive producer Mal Young.
-He believed that the show needed to include more teenage stories, such as peer pressure to have sex.
-In December 1992, Brookside broadcast a new story for Leanne which explored the issue of teenage pregnancy.
-Leanne is shocked to discover that she is pregnant and becomes determined to have an abortion.
-DD Dixon (Irene Marot) discovers that Leanne is pregnant and Leanne threatens to commit suicide if she informs her parents.
-DD ignores her husbands advice and helps Leanne to arrange a termination in secret.
-Gates left the series in 1993 but agreed to reprise the role in 1996.
+Leanne is portrayed as a villainous character.
 Gates loved playing the "evil part" of Leanne and did not want to play a "nice" version of her.
 Gates added that "she's great, nice and feisty and I wouldn't like to play her any other way."
 Gates found it difficult to concentrate when portraying Leanne's nasty personality.
 To aid her performance, Gates stated "I use an age-old saying - If you think you are beautiful you will come across as beautiful... so I just reverse that!"
 Gates characterised Leanne as a dishonest women incapable of even being honest with herself.
 She added that Leanne is "mad, bad and feisty."
 Gates told a reporter from The Sunday People that playing Leanne "has left me with the worst frown lines imaginable because I had to walk around all week being vile and pulling faces."

 Gates believed that Leanne's characterisation of the teenage and adult incarnations differed greatly.
 A sympathetic Gates recalled "I felt sorry for her when she was young as nobody really liked her."
 She branded Leanne "very intense" but once she grew up she "lightened up a bit".
 She became "so nasty and very cheeky", which Gates relished portraying.